 How do I make a claim?

 There are two ways you can make a claim depending on what the hospital or specialist has provided you with.
 (This does not apply to OVHC or OSHC members, who should send all bills directly to nib.)

 1. Two-way claim

-If you received a bill from your medical services (for example, specialists, anaesthetist, pathology or radiology) a two-way claim is the easiest way for you to complete your claims after your hospital procedure:
+If you received a bill from your medical services (for example, specialists, anaesthetist, pathologogist or radiologist) you should submit a Medicare two-way claim.

 2. nib claim form with a Medicare Statement of Benefits